KittyGiraudel/sass-guidelines/en/_extend.md

 > Never say never.<br>
 > &mdash; Apparently, [not Beyonce](https://github.com/HugoGiraudel/sass-guidelines/issues/31#issuecomment-69112419).

 There are scenarios where extending selectors might be helpful and worthwhile.
-Yet, always keep in mind those rules so you don't get yourself into trouble:
+Yet, always keep in mind those rules so you don’t get yourself into trouble:

 * Use extend from within a module, not across different modules.
 * Use extend on placeholders exclusively, not on actual selectors.